 9. Sungei Buloh Nature Park

 As an ASEAN Heritage Park, Sungei Buloh Wetlands is home to a range of rich biodiversity filled with extensive mangrove forests and boardwalk trails.
 It’s also home to hundreds of mudflats, ponds, forests and large sanctuary of flora and fauna.

 It is now easily accessible to the public ever since the expansion by public transport thus easier for residents to visit.

 10. East Coast Park

 Address: E Coast Park Service Rd

-The OG of parks in Singapore, East Coast Park has been the go to place for family outings and social gatherings where people go to cycle, jog and have barbeque sessions any time of the day.
+The OG park in Singapore, East Coast Park has been the go to place for family outings and social gatherings where people go to cycle, jog and have barbeque sessions at any time of the day.

-Many often set up tent here for their own 1 night camping trip as well.
+Many often set up their tents here for their own one night camping trip as well.
 Be sure to get permission from the park first though, if you’re planning for an overnight camping trip here.